physimals/quantiphyse/doc/cvr/tutorial.rst

 analysis will take.
 Unlike the Bayesian approach, only the specific delay times tested will be returned in the delay time map, so this will effectively be a discrete rather than a continuous map.

+In this tutorial we will tell the GLM modelling tool to search delay times between -10s and 10s, in steps of 1s, as follows:

 .. image:: /screenshots/cvr/glm.png

 Again, you can specify an output dataset name suffix, e.g. ``glm``.